BMW 530e hybrid performance, top speed & engine

-The 530e certainly warrants its badge, and lives up to the 5 Series’ reputation as the enthusiast’s option in the executive class.
-Whether you go for the rear-wheel drive model or the four-wheel drive 530e xDrive, it’s got hot-hatch pace and sports-saloon level of fun.
+The 530e certainly warrants its badge, and lives up to the 5 Series’ reputation as the driving enthusiast’s option in the large executive-car class.
+Whether you go for the rear-wheel-drive model or the four-wheel-drive 'xDrive' variant, you get hot-hatchback pace and sports-saloon handling as standard.

 BMW 530e hybrid engine, 0-62mph and acceleration

-The 530e’s electric motor is integrated into the eight-speed automatic gearbox, although you still have an uninterrupted stream of electric acceleration when you’re in electric drive mode.
+The 530e’s electric motor is integrated into the eight-speed automatic gearbox, although you still have an uninterrupted stream of acceleration when you’re in electric drive mode.
 Performance is hard to criticise.
-With 94bhp from the electric motor and 182bhp from the petrol engine, the 530e will streak to 62mph from rest in 6.1 seconds (6.2 for the xDrive), which is on par with the 530i.
+With 94bhp from the electric motor and 182bhp from the petrol engine, the 530e will streak to 62mph from rest in 6.1 seconds (6.2 for the xDrive), which is on par with the 530i petrol model.

-It’s certainly brisk, by any measure, and you really notice the boost from the electric engine as it kicks in to help fire the 530e up the road with both petrol and electric power working in unison.
-The similarly appealing Mercedes E 300 e is usefully faster but the BMW is still the better car to drive and live with.
+It’s certainly brisk by any measure, and you really notice the boost from the electric motor as it kicks in to help fire the 530e up the road with both petrol and electric power working in unison.
+The similarly appealing Mercedes E 300 e is usefully faster, but the BMW is still the better car to drive and live with.

-You won't be disappointed with the handling in the four-wheel drive 530e xDrive, either.
-It is a touch more inclined to understeer if you drive it with some vigour, but it's still a fantastically relaxed cruiser that can also deliver more entertainment on the right road than you'd ever expect of a heavy executive saloon.
-The 530e is the best large executive plug-in hybrid car to drive, whichever model you go for.
+You won't be disappointed with the handling of the four-wheel-drive 530e xDrive variant, either.
+It's a touch more inclined to understeer if you drive it with some vigour, but it's still a fantastically relaxed cruiser that can also deliver more entertainment on the right road than you'd ever expect of a heavy executive saloon car.
+In short, the BMW 530e is the best large executive plug-in hybrid car to drive, whichever model you go for.